kitnato/neverquest/source/data/manual.md

 # Neverquest

-_An irreverent UI-based incremental action RPG._
+_An irreverent UI-based incremental Souls-like._

 > This manual contains content spoilers.
 It is best used to reference an aspect of the game as needed.